labib1925/labib1925-Emergency-Service-Directory/readme.md

  <!-- 4.
 What is Event Delegation in JavaScript?
 Why is it useful? -->

- Event delegation is a technique where instead of adding event listeners to many child elements, we add a single listener to the parent element.
+ Event delegation is a technique where, instead of adding event listeners to many child elements, We add a single listener to the parent element.
-The event then reaches the parent because of event bubbling, and we can check which child triggered it.
+The event then reaches the parent because of event bubbling, And we can check which child triggered it.